-BTS’ V drops 'It’s Beginning To Look a Lot Like Christmas' cover, sets a holiday mood
+BTS’ V drops 'It’s Beginning To Look A Lot Like Christmas' cover, sets a holiday mood

-Kim Taehyung, better known as V of BTS, is one of the most prolific artists in the Korean music industry.
+Kim Taehyung, better known as V of BTS, is one of the most prolific artists in the Korean music industry today.
 The supergroup member is not just a great singer and performer, but he is also known for his avant-garde fashion.
-And now, the K-pop idol is in the news yet again owing to the release of the “It’s Beginning To Look A Lot Like Christmas” cover.
+And now, the K-pop idol is in the news yet again with the release of the cover of “It’s Beginning To Look A Lot Like Christmas.”

-The song was first dropped on the official BTS channel and SoundCloud at 8:30 pm IST (12 am KST) on 23 December 2022, followed by Weverse.
-However, his fans had been expecting an announcement, as V teased them with a story on Instagram earlier that same day.
+The song was dropped on SoundCloud at 12 am KST, followed by on Weverse.
+However, his fans had been expecting an announcement, as V teased them with a story on Instagram earlier on 23 December 2022.
 It said, “It’s beginning to look a lot like Christmas.”

 Here are all the details about V and his new cover

+Joining renowned musicians, like Meghan Trainor, Michael Bublé and J. Mathis, who have created covers of “It’s Beginning To Look A Lot Like Christmas,” V ushered in the holiday spirit, giving a perfect chance for the ARMY to celebrate.
+Listen to the cover here.

-The video of V singing the cover was soon released on BTS’ YouTube channel as well.
+The video of V singing the cover was soon released on YouTube.

 V’s future plans